-The roster of summer institute fellows includes twenty-five English language arts teachers hailing from twenty U.S. states.
+The roster of 2021 summer institute fellows included twenty-five English language arts teachers hailing from twenty U.S. states.

 Layla Aldousany, Ph.D., teaches English and American studies to high schoolers at the North Carolina School of Science and Mathematics in Durham, NC.
 She offers two semester-long courses—Shakespeare Now, as well as a British literature course in which she also includes Shakespeare.
 Her goal is to integrate digital storytelling into both, in order to build more student engagement through creative projects.

 Joshua Anderson, M.Ed., teaches English at Milwaukee Rufus King International High School in Milwaukee, WI.
 He has taught several of Shakespeare’s plays during the last 21 years.
 Most often he has guided his students through Macbeth, Hamlet, and A Midsummer Night’s Dream.
 His experiences teaching in different school environments have helped him build a culturally responsive approach to teaching canonical texts.

 Matt Bolton, Ph.D., is a 10th grade English teacher and head of the upper school at The Seven Hills School in Cincinnati, OH.
 He has been teaching Shakespeare’s works since the 90’s, when he was a member of Teach for America.
 He has learned the importance of rewriting scenes in contemporary language for students.